IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 ### Presenting Data, Dashboard, and Final Design
-The images below represent the settings and data presentation during the prototype as well as the final design.<be>
+The images below represent the settings and data presentation during the prototype as well as the final design.<br>
-On the left, the real-time data is displayed, while the main predicted details are in the center of the web application.<be>
+On the left, the real-time data is displayed, while the main predicted details are in the center of the web application.<br>
-Scatter plots are interactive, as we can see from the full-screen settings.
+Scatter plots are interactive, as we can see from the full-screen settings.<br>

 #### Main Dashboard with Real-Time Data
 ![dashboard1](/images/dashboard/dashboard1.png)
 #### Dashboard Prediction Parameters